vdumoulin/morphing_faces/index.md

 Morphing Faces is an interactive Python demo allowing to generate images of faces using a trained variational autoencoder.

+The program maps a point in 400-dimensional space to an image and displays it on screen.
+The point's position is initialized at random, and its coordinates can be varied two dimensions at a time by hovering the mouse over the image.

 # Installation

 ## Dependencies